djres88/learning/js-recap.md

 b. strings (e.g. "dogs go woof!", "JavaScript expert")
 c. booleans (e.g. false, 5 > 4)

+You can get a string's length using the .length operator.

 ##3.
 Conditionals
 If the first condition is met, the first code block is executed.
 If it is not met, an indefinite number of "else if" statements will test, and will execute their code blocks if true.
 If none of the "else if" statements are true -- or if there are none present -- the final code block (under "else") will execute.
 ```JavaScript